NDevTK/writeups/privacy.md

 No data is collected or shared by the extensions with the exception of "RCE PoC" as that depends on google drive there <https://www.google.com/drive/terms-of-service/> still applies.
 Sometimes data is stored in chrome.storage or localStorage for extension functionality.
-APIClient stores request data localy in IndexedDB this can be cleared via popup UI and is not shared.
+APIClient stores request data locally in IndexedDB this can be cleared via popup UI and is not shared.

 # Writeups Privacy Policy